Jokyteo/computing-work/Horror.md

 July 6 1969, 10 years ago

-"Julie stop, what are you doing get down from there!"
+"Julie stop, what are you doing, get down from there!"

 "ARHHHHH!!!
 ARGHHHHHHHHHHHHHHHHHHHHH!"

-"Are you insane get down from there, JULIE!!!"
+"Are you crazy, get down from there, JULIE!!!"

 A fight broke out in the other room, I heard books falling to the ground.
 I squeezed my 6 year old body into a tiny ball, leaning against the bedroom wall, I wondered what was going on.
 Ever since the start of the year, my elder sister had gone insane and always screamed and yelled before going to sleep.
-Her bedroom wall was always scribbled with her blood.
+Everyday, she would draw on her bedroom wall with her blood.

+"NO STOP IT STOP..."

+The room went dead silent.

+sister hung herself

 _"The stickman comes to those who sleep,
 _when nightfall comes their souls he reaps.